ShawnHymel/saleae-docs/_pages/getting-started.md

 ![Capturing digital signals with the Saleae Logic Analyzer]({{ site.baseurl }}/assets/images/getting-started/screen_07.png?style=center)

 Zoom in using your mouse wheel or the plus (+) key.
 Hover your mouse over a part of the waveform from Channel 0.
 You should see some text pop up, giving you some information about the pulses.
-The Logic software will automatically calculate the puslse width (w), the frequency (f), and the period (τ).
+The Logic software will automatically calculate the pulse width (w), the frequency (f), and the period (τ).

 ![Measuring pulse width, frequency, and period with Saleae Logic]({{ site.baseurl }}/assets/images/getting-started/screen_08.png?style=center)